ibmresilient/resilient-community-apps/fn_rest_api/README.md

 #
 #     inputs.rest_api_body = json.dumps(body) # this converts the dict to a json string
 #
+# REUSABILITY
+# -----------
+# The function can be reused to make multiple requests to an endpoint or even access
+# multiple endpoints.
+This can be achieved by simply modifying the pre-processing script
+# as per the request and the endpoint.
+#
 # """

 method = "POST"